 At about 10 months after an accident, if you are still suffering from the effects of whiplash it is likely you will continue to do so at least intermittently for a long time.

-Whiplash injuries can be serious and long-lasting, so it is important you engage a compensation lawyer to ensure you are compensated as much as possible.
+Whiplash injuries can be serious and long-lasting, so it is important you seek the appropriate medical attention.
+Use our whiplash settlement calculator to better understand what you could be owed; and finally, appoint one The Personal Injury Lawyers specialists as your compensation lawyer to ensure you are compensated as much as possible.

 Serious Whiplash can develop into a chronic condition that takes years to fully heal.
 In rare cases, the pain may never go away completely.